eryajf/awesome-stars-eryajf/README.md

 *   [anc95/writely](https://github.com/anc95/writely) - ❤️‍🔥 A chrome extension as an alternative to Notion AI that goes beyond Notion AI. | 一个替代 Notion AI 的浏览器插件，不止于 Notion AI

-*   [Christopher-Hayes/vscode-chatgpt-reborn](https://github.com/Christopher-Hayes/vscode-chatgpt-reborn) - ChatGPT Reborn - Refactor, improve, and debug your code with GPT-4.
+*   [Christopher-Hayes/vscode-chatgpt-reborn](https://github.com/Christopher-Hayes/vscode-chatgpt-reborn) - Refactor, improve, and debug your code in VSCode with GPT-3 and GPT-4.

 *   [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.

 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹

+*   [bojieyang/indexnow-action](https://github.com/bojieyang/indexnow-action) - Automatically submits URLs to participating search engines through the IndexNow protocol.

-*   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - A desktop app for ChatGPT API (OpenAI API) that supports Windows, Mac & Linux
+*   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - A desktop app for ChatGPT API (OpenAI API) that supports Windows, Mac & Linux. 开源的ChatGPT桌面应用，prompt 开发神器，全平台支持，下载安装包就能用

 *   [eryajf/chatgpt-vercel](https://github.com/eryajf/chatgpt-vercel) - A demo repo based on OpenAI API (gpt-3.5-turbo)